 Life insurance for women

 Using life insurance to leave loved ones a financial cushion is a practical form of financial protection, especially since many women fulfill both breadwinner and caregiver roles.
 But there are other reasons why more women may want to consider prioritizing life insurance.
-For instance, the right kind of life insurance coverage can level the gender inequality gap in the event of a divorce.
+For instance, the right kind of life insurance coverage can level the gender retirement savings gap.

 Best life insurance companies for women